Coreoz/Windmill/README.md

 [![Coverage Status](https://coveralls.io/repos/github/Coreoz/Windmill/badge.svg?branch=master)](https://coveralls.io/github/Coreoz/Windmill?branch=master)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.coreoz/windmill/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.coreoz/windmill)

-Windmill is a library to parse or write Excel and CSV files through a fluent API that takes advantage of Java 8 Stream and Lambda features.
+Windmill is a library to parse or write Excel and CSV files through a fluent API.

 Windmill targets the writing/parsing of List/Collection data.
 It will especially stand out for use cases like exporting/importing a result set from/to a database.

 It is based on the projects [Apache POI](https://poi.apache.org/) and [OpenCSV](http://opencsv.sourceforge.net/) to manipulate Excel and CSV files.

+At least Java 11 is required from version 2.0.0, whereas in versions 1.x.x, at least Java 8 is required.

 Getting started
 ---------------